cockroachlabs/developer-success/import-backup-restore.md

 $ docker cp rooms.csv import-postgres:/rooms.csv
 ```

-and connect to it:
+Next, connect to the running docker container.

 ```bash
 # Get shell in container
 $ docker exec -it import-postgres /bin/bash
 ```

-You should now see a command-prompt that is in the PostgreSQL container.
-To connect to the database:
+You should now see a command prompt that is in the PostgreSQL container.
+In the workshops, the `$$` prompt will be used to denote a command prompt in a docker container.

+Use the `psql` command to connect to the dataase.

 ```bash
 $$ psql -U postgres
 ```

-Next, import the CSV data into a new PostgreSQL database and table:
+Next, import the CSV data into a new PostgreSQL database and table.
+This will provide us with data that we can use for a Postgresql data dump.

 ```sql
 -- Create the database